Azure/azure-quickstart-templates/301-logicapps-jobscheduler/README.md

 ## Solution overview and deployed resources

 The CreateTimerJob logic app acts as an API that will allow you to create a new timer job instance on a schedule passed in as input to the request.
-If you call CreateTimeJob again, that can be with a different schedule, it will create a new instance of TimerJob.
+Each time you call CreateTimerJob, that can each have a different schedule, it will create a new instance of a TimerJob.

-You can use Postman (or another Logic App) to try calling CreateTimerJob and send it a payload similar to the following:
-{
-   "timerjobid": "MyCorrelationId", // Correlate runs and find running jobs by this id "startTime": "2018-09-30T06:10:49.9712118Z", // Optional.
-Allows a timer job to start in the future.
-   "jobRecurrence":{
-       "frequency":"minute", // Can be one of second, minute, hour, week, month "interval": 1, // Interval for provided frequency "count": 2, // Optional.
-Limit property that indicates how many times this job should run "endTime": "2018-12-31T08:08:00.000Z" //Optional.
-Limit property that indicates when this timer job should stop running
-   }
-}

-Each of the timer job instances will continue to run on the prescribed schedule contninuosly or until the limit (end time or count) passed in is met.
-Since these are instances, not logic apps definitions/resources, then you can create as many of these timer job instances as you like.
+Since these are instances of a logic app, not logic apps definitions/resources, you can create as many of these timer job instances as you like.

-In the TimerJob logic app change the HTTP action to be whatever you action want your job to execute on the prescribed schedule.

 The following resources are deployed as part of the solution